The Sequence of Events that led to the 1963 Publications in "Nature" of 3C273, the first Quasar and the first Extragalactic Radio Jet: THE PARKES OCCULTATIONS

-The first occultation observation took place at 410 MHz on May 15 1962, when only the emersion was visible.
-The emersion occurred as the moon was entering the field of view of the telescope with the telescope stationary at the elevation limit.
-The record was complicated by the presence of the rapid increase in level as the moon entered the beam.
-But what was interesting was the clear presence of two well-defined diffraction fringes.
-This was the first time that these had been seen and clearly identified the presence of a component of diameter no more than $\sim 2$ arcseconds.
-Such small components implied that the necessary arcsecond position would be attainable.
-Unfortunately, the record was unsuitable for a more detailed analysis.
-But it did make clear the importance of the August 5, 1962 occultation, for which both immersion and emersion would be visible.
-However, the emersion was scheduled to occur at an elevation close to the 30 degree limit of the Parkes telescope.
+Three occultations of 3C\,273 were predicted for 1962.
+The first was for May 15, when only the reappearance would be visible, the second was for August 5, when both the disappearance and reappearance were to be observed.
+The third was for October 26, when only the disappearance would be visible.
+In 1962 Parkes could not track the Moon, only the source.

-Before the scheduled August 5, 1962 observations Bolton was concerned about the possible low elevation and undertook significant surgery on the telescope.
-As it happened, it was unnecessary, but it made a great story (c.f. comments by Frank Kerr in Serendipitous Discoveries in Radio Astronomy, p 174, 1983).
-The ``problem'' was that the predictions from HM Nautical Almanac Office were given not for Parkes, but for the Fleurs Field Station 275 km east-south-east of Parkes.
+The first of the occultation observations at Parkes took place on 1962 May 15 at 410~MHz, when only the reappearance was predicted to be accessible.
+For clarity we use the terms `disappearance' and `reappearance' instead of the terms `immersion' and `emersion'.
+The reappearance occurred as the Moon was rising and entering the field of view of the telescope, with the telescope stationary at the elevation limit.
+The diffraction fringes can be seen clearly in Figure~\ref{figure1}, but the record was complicated by the presence of the rapid increase in level as the Moon entered the beam of the telescope.
+Despite these problems, what interested Hazard was the clear presence of well-defined diffraction fringes.
+This was the first time that such fringes had been seen and they clearly identified the presence of a component of diameter no more than $\sim 2$ arcseconds.
+Such a small component implied that the necessary arcsecond position would be achievable.
+Unfortunately, the rapid increase in level as the Moon entered the beam made the record unsuitable for a more detailed analysis \citep{Hazard1963}.
+But it did make clear the importance of the upcoming August 5 occultation for which both disappearance and reappearance would be accessible at Parkes.